veldhub/veld_chain__demo_wordembeddings_multiarch/README.md

 ## about

 This is a [VELD](https://zenodo.org/records/13322913) demonstration.
+For more real-world applications, see https://github.com/veldhub .

 It contains several chain velds, based on different isolated code stacks, which train word embeddings from scratch.
 As training data, the bible is used and preproccessed, and the underlying